 Brian Kimmons serves as the Director of Information Technology for Windstar Cruises and brings 20 years of hospitality information technology experience, including 15 in the cruise industry.
 He is focused on implementing new corporate information technology standards, as well as providing around-the -clock support to Windstar’s vessels.
 Previous positions include working as director of information technology for Four Seasons Hotels & Resorts, as well as 10 years at Silversea Cruise Lines.
 Kimmons holds a degree in computer science and biochemistry from the University of North Carolina at Chapel Hill.

-Bringing with him a diverse spectrum of experience from both the U.S. Coast Guard and the cruise industry, Mike Inman is responsible for Windstar Cruises Risk Management, Regulatory and Environmental Compliance, Maritime Auditing and Safety Management System programs.
-He works alongside the fleet operations, technical operations and compliance teams to maintain and further enhance the company’s high standards for safety and traveler welfare.
-During his distinguished career with the U.S. Coast Guard, he was involved in leading complex search and rescue, law enforcement and international engagement operations in the Caribbean Sea, Bering Sea, North Pacific Ocean, and into the U.S. Arctic.
-This included commanding multiple Coast Guard ships and serving as the Captain of the Port for Southeast Alaska.
-He previously also worked for Holland America Group focusing on safety, occupational safety, emergency response and environmental issues.
-With a Bachelor Science in Marine Science from the U.S. Coast Guard Academy and a Master of Science in Telecommunications Systems Management from the U.S. Naval Postgraduate School, Mike is also an Associate Fellow of The Nautical Institute and on the board of the Alaska Maritime Prevention and Response Network.
+Bringing a diverse spectrum of experience from both the U.S. Coast Guard and the cruise industry, Michael Inman is responsible for Windstar Cruises Marine, Safety & Environmental Operations.
+He leads the company’s efforts related to nautical operations, port operations, safety, occupational safety, environmental operations, medical and public health, and works alongside the rest of the fleet operations, technical operations and risk management teams to maintain and further enhance the company’s high standards for safety and traveler welfare.
+Previously he was responsible for the Risk Management & Maritime Auditing programs.
+During his 30-year career with the U.S. Coast Guard, he was involved in leading complex search and rescue, law enforcement and international engagement operations.
+He also worked for Holland America Group.
+With a B.S. in Marine Science from the U.S. Coast Guard Academy and a M.S. in Telecommunications Systems Management from the U.S. Naval Postgraduate School, Mike is also an Associate Fellow of The Nautical Institute and on the board of the Alaska Maritime Prevention and Response Network.

 Vice President of Expansion Projects